adhiluphanna/deliciousrecipeh/content/post/160-recipe-of-award-winning-bacon-apple-cider-salad.md

 1. Break up the bacon into chunky peices.
 Toss with vinegar mixture and baby greens.

 A healthy vegan salad with fresh apples, sweet raisins, smokey coconut bacon and a creamy ginger peanut dressing.
-I threw this healthy, vegan Apple &amp; Coconut Bacon Salad together quite a while ago, when I put together this Coconut Bacon recipe in the archives.
+I threw this healthy, vegan Apple & Coconut Bacon Salad together quite a while ago, when I put together this Coconut Bacon recipe in the archives.
 Stir warm vinaigrette mixture before adding to salad; toss salad.
 Sprinkle with crumbled bacon, walnuts and cheese.
 Enjoy your apple for the day alongside bacon in this crisp and savory Apple Bacon Spinach Salad recipe!

 So that is going to wrap it up with this exceptional food bacon apple cider salad recipe.
 Thank you very much for your time.
 I am confident that you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!